Olive oil: Ancient Levant

 In the ancient Levant, three methods were used to produce different grades of olive oil.
-The finest oil was produced from fully developed and ripe olives harvested solely from the apex of the tree, and lightly pressed, "for what flows from light pressure is very sweet and very thin".
-The remaining olives are pressed with a heavier weight, and vary in ripeness.
+The finest oil was produced from fully developed and ripe olives harvested solely from the apex of the tree and lightly pressed, "for what flows from light pressure is very sweet and very thin".
+The remaining olives, of varying ripeness, are pressed with a heavier weight.
 Inferior oil is produced from unripe olives that are stored for extended periods until they grow soft or begin to shrivel to become more fit for grinding.
 Others are left for extended periods in pits in the ground to induce sweating and decay before they are ground.
 According to the Geoponica, salt and a little nitre are added when oil is stored.

-In countries of the levant, a sharp-tasting green oil was sometimes extracted from unripe olives, known in medieval times as anpeqinon (ὀμφάκιον, ὀμφάχινον; زيت الأنفاق), being a corruption of the Latin words oleum omphacium and used in cuisine and in medicine.
-Today, this oil is called "virgin oil" in English.
+In the Levant in medieval times a sharp-tasting green oil known as anpeqinon (ὀμφάκιον, ὀμφάχινον; زيت الأنفاق), a corruption of the Latin words oleum omphacium, was sometimes extracted from unripe olives and used in cuisine and medicine.

 Pomace handling

-The remaining semi-solid waste, called pomace, retains a small quantity (about 5–10%) of oil that cannot be extracted by further pressing, but only with chemical solvents.
+The remaining semi-solid waste, called pomace, retains a small quantity (about 5–10%) of "pomace oil" that cannot be extracted by further pressing, but only with chemical solvents.
 This is done in specialized chemical plants, not in the oil mills.
-The resulting oil is named pomace oil.
+Since the ancient Roman period, pomace was commonly used as a domestic and industrial fuel source, burning at a high temperature for longer and with less smoke than charcoal.

-Handling of olive waste is an environmental challenge because the wastewater, which amounts to millions of tons (billions of liters) annually in the European Union, has low biodegradability, is toxic to plants, and cannot be processed through conventional water treatment systems.
+Handling of olive waste is an environmental challenge because the wastewater, millions of tons (billions of liters) annually in the European Union, has low biodegradability, is toxic to plants, and cannot be processed through conventional water treatment systems.
 Traditionally, olive pomace would be used as compost or developed as a possible biofuel, although these uses introduce concern due to chemicals present in the pomace.
 A process called "valorization" of olive pomace is under research and development, consisting of additional processing to obtain value-added byproducts, such as animal feed, food additives for human products, and phenolic and fatty acid extracts for potential human use.